Rabrennie/anything.js/README.md

 # anything.js or Δ.js
+A javascript library that contains anything you want.

+# What is this?
-A javascript library that contains anything.
-This is a javascript library that I will accept most pull requests on.
+A javascript library that I will any pull request on (as long as it follows the rules).

 # Why?
 I think it will be interesting to see what people want to add to this.
 Obviously being the internet I don't expect anything good to come of it.